Over-Run/overrungl/README.md

 You can import with `io.github.over-run:overrungl-bom:{the version}` and other submodules.

-We will provide a module customizer soon.
+We have provided an artifacts customizer [here](https://over-run.github.io/overrungl-gen/).

 ### Using -SNAPSHOT Versions